nmattia/nmattia.com/posts/2019-01-22-the-5-raisons-detre-of-testing.md

 ---
 title: The 5 Raisons d'Être of Testing
+description: "A personal take on why testing is necessary"
 ---

 I describe five of the reasons why I think tests are important: